Quansight-Labs/free-threaded-compatibility/docs/porting.md

 - `Programming Language :: Python :: Free Threading :: 3 - Stable`
 - `Programming Language :: Python :: Free Threading :: 4 - Resilient`

-The numeric level of support in the classifier corresponds to the level of support.
-To give some guidance as to what that means:
+To give some guidance as to what each level means:

 1. For experimentation and feedback only.
 1. Free threaded usage is supported, but documentation of constraints and limitations may be incomplete.
 1. Supported for production use, multithreaded use is tested, and thread safety issues are clearly documented.
 1. Fully supported and fully thread safe.

-You can see how supporting the free-threaded build is not all all-or-nothing thing.
+You can see how supporting the free-threaded build is not an all-or-nothing thing.
 It is a perfectly valid choice to, for example, only support running on the free-threaded build in effectively single-threaded contexts and not support shared use of objects.
 It is then up to the users of your library to add locking